awillig/dcp-vardis/README.md

-This contains the source code of a simulator used for a paper published [here](https://doi.org/10.1016/j.comcom.2024.108021) (sub-directory `simulation-code-paper/`, not maintained any longer) as well as the DCP/VarDis project as it is currently under development (sub-directory `dcp-vardis-project/`).
+This is the main repository of the DCP/VarDis project as it is currently under development (sub-directory `dcp-vardis-project/`), as well as the source code of a simulator used for an earlier paper published [here](https://doi.org/10.1016/j.comcom.2024.108021) (sub-directory `simulation-code-paper/`, not maintained any longer).